compgenomics2019/Team1-FunctionalAnnotation/README.md

 `-om`: name of folder that contains 50 off merged file
 ### Output Description
 In order to the final output specified by `-om` argument, there will be another two intermediate folders ,specified by `-oa` and `-og` arguments.
 So there will be a total of 3 output folders after executing the pipeline command.<br />

-When blast path is executed, it will also generate a database folder:
+When blast path is executed, it will also generate two database folders:
   * `blast_operon_db`: database for DOOR2
   * `blast_vfdb_db`: database for vfdb